absorensen/numbers_go_brrrr/m4_real_time_systems/s8_exercises.md

 * Real-Time Texture Decompression and Upsampling, such as [this][32]
 * [2:4 sparsity with Tensor Cores][35]

-## m4::e3 - Optimize this system
-But what system?
-It should be single threaded

 [0]: https://github.com/absorensen/the-guide/tree/main/m4_real_time_systems/code/egui-winit-wgpu-template
 [1]: https://austinmorlan.com/posts/entity_component_system/
 [2]: https://www.simplilearn.com/entity-component-system-introductory-guide-article